ashwintitus14/college/InternetTechnologyNotes.md

 * .html or .htm
 * DOCTYPE : Document type declaration - Required in HTML5 documents. - Ensures that the browser renders the page in **standards** mode instead of **quirks** (to maintain backward compatibilty for old websites) mode.
 * \<!--comments-->
 * \<head> element contains information about the HTML5 document.
+Not displayed.
+* UTF-8 (U from Universal Character Set + Transformation Format—8-bit) is a character encoding capable of encoding all possible characters (called code points) in Unicode.
+The encoding is variable-length and uses 8-bit code units.
+Displays many languages correctly.
 * Void elements don't have end tags.
 * Title enclosed by \<title> tag appears on the title bar of the browser.
 Used by search engines for indexing purposes.
 * When a browser renders a paragraph it places extra space above and below the paragraph text. ( \<p>paratext\</p> )
-* Use HTML5 validation services to check syntax of HTML5 documents.
+* Use HTML5 validation services to check syntax of HTML5 documents. eg. validator.w3.org
 * \<html lang = "en"> : Sets language of document as English.
 Useful for internationalization.
 * Headings at the top of the page are indexed by search engines.
 * Headings from \<h1> to \<h6>.
 * Any displayed element can act as a hyperlink.
 * \<strong> element is used to make text bold.
+* \<em> element is used to italicize text.
 * \<a href = "URL"> : a - anchor element, href - hypertext reference
 * If web server cannot locate a document specified by a URL it returns Error 404.
 * index.html is the default web page that is displayed if no filename is specified as part of the URL.